ethersphere/swarm/swarm/docs/smash/smash.rst

 Prerequisites for insured storage
 --------------------------------------------------

 Suppose an owner of a chunk wishes to have it stored and insured.
-The owner communicates directly with a registered peer who will act as "guardian" of this insured chunk.
+The owner communicates directly with a registered peer who will act as :dfn:`guardian` of this insured chunk.
 When a store request for an insured chunk is sent from the owner to the guardian, the owner must include the smash chunk hash, as well as the MASH root and sign it together with the swarm hash of the chunk.
 The smash chunk hash is needed to verify positive ASH proofs, while the MASH root is needed to verify MASH proofs.
 Both are needed in order to provide negative proofs against an auditor sending frivolous audit requests.

 Remember, the "swarm hash" used to identify a chunk in the swarm is simply its hash, while the "smash chunk hash" from the ASH proofs is the merkle root of a binary tree that treats the chunk as :math:`n` segments of size :math:`2^h` (in our case 128 segments of 32 bytes).
 Both are calculated directly from the chunk itself but they are distinct and serve different purposes.
 The question arises why we do not combine these two.
 In particular, we could simply use the smash chunk hash (the root of the binary merkle tree over 32 byte sequences) instead of the simple swarm hash in the swarm chunker.
 This would have the benefit that smash chunk hashes would not need to be stored separately as part of the audit metadata.
 However, the smash chunk hash involves 255 hashing operations as opposed to the single one of the swarm hash, therefore, extensive benchmarks are needed before we pursue this option.